Faholan/All-Hail-Chaos/README.md

 I highly recommend you to create a support server for your bot.
 The default invite redirects to my server, which you're of course free to join.

 You can also setup a channel for suggestions, and another for contact.

+### Using systemd to run the bot

+If you wish to use systemd as a process manager to run the bot, you can use the config files under the `systemd` folder.
+This will allow it to start automatically on boot, and restart in case you run the `logout` command.

 ### Discord Bot lists